mic0331/eurostatV2/README.md

 6. The api can be access at `http://localhost:3030/api/v1/ratio`.

-7. [OPTIONAL] During the devlopment phase of this project, `browsersync` has been used in order to have immediate feedback on the screen when a code modication was made.
+7. [OPTIONAL] During the development phase of this project, `browsersync` has been used in order to have immediate feedback on the screen when a code modication was made.
 To run the project in development mode, simply run :

     `>>> gulp`